Design Like a Pro | Part 2: Developing Dynamic HMI / SCADA Projects with Speed and Precision

 Using a Skeleton Project

-Some SCADA applications come with built-in skeleton projects (sometimes called project templates) that can be used.
+Some SCADA applications come with built-in skeleton projects (sometimes called project templates) that you can use to get started.
 This is a great way to shave off some time when you lay out your project.
 Choose a skeleton project that will be large and flexible enough to fit your project’s needs, and then customize it.

 Using skeleton projects can be a great way to get a jump start on a new project, but be cautious.
 Keep in mind that skeleton projects are purposely designed to be simple and generic so that they work for a large variety of projects.
 Don’t just assume it will work for your project.
 Take the time to evaluate the skeleton project and make the necessary adjustments to really customize it to fit your project’s needs.